Optimizing Sustainable Integrated Pest Management Practices for High Tunnel Crops and Needs Assessment

 • Fruits: berries (strawberries)

-• Vegetables: artichokes, asparagus, beans, beets, broccoli, brussel sprouts, cabbages, carrots, cauliflower, celery, cucurbits, eggplant, greens (leafy), greens (lettuces), okra, onions, other, peppers, tomatoes
+• Vegetables: artichokes, asparagus, beans, beets, broccoli, brussel sprouts, cabbages, carrots, cauliflower, celery, cucurbits, eggplant, greens (leafy), greens (lettuces), okra, onions, peppers, tomatoes

 • Additional Plants: ornamentals